-As a “petitioner” or “sponsor” you will need to meet certain income requirements to assure the United States government that the person you are sponsoring will not become reliant on state-sponsored services.
-The Affidavit of Support (USCIS form I-864) is your validation that you have enough income to provide support for the person you are sponsoring.
+As a “petitioner” or “sponsor” in North Carolina you will need to meet certain income requirements to assure the United States government that the person you are sponsoring will not become reliant on state-sponsored services.
+The Affidavit of Support (USCIS form I-864) is your validation that you have enough income to provide support for the person you are sponsoring in Greensboro.

 The Affidavit of Support

-The US government wants assurance that if they allow your family member to enter the US that they will not need support from the US government to live.
+The US government wants assurance that if they allow your family member to enter the US that they will not need support from the US government to live here in North Carolina.
 The Affidavit of Support is a legal contract that attests to the fact that your income is enough to support your family member if you need to.
 The Affidavit of Support is a contract between you and the United States government.

 The USCIS uses a formula to determine your ability to support your family member.
 There have been some new standards for 2019 that affect the Affidavit Support.
 The key change has been the USCIS poverty guidelines.

 According to the USCIS for you to be a valid sponsor your income must be 125% above the poverty level standards for a family your size NOT including the person you are trying to sponsor.
 Your income standard is determined by including everyone that is dependent on you for support.